High pile is making a comeback! So follow these simple measures to keep yours looking new.

 How To Clean a Shag Rug

-Ideally, you’ll employ this approach to remediate a spill before it has a chance to set in, but there’s still hope if it’s dry when you get to it.
-Pour an equal amount of simple white vinegar and room temperature water straight over the afflicted region.
+Ideally, you’ll employ this approach to remediate a spill before it has a chance to set in, but there’s still hope if it’s dry when you get to it. pour an equal amount of simple white vinegar and room temperature water straight over the afflicted region.
 Start with 12 cup of each item to make the combination for a minor stain caused by a few tablespoons of spilt liquid or food, adding more if required.

-Work the solution into the stain using a white microfiber cloth—better than a rag since it won’t stain or leave lint behind—and a little elbow work to get it out of the fibres.
-Once the stain has been completely removed, hang the clean shag rug in a well-ventilated location to dry completely.
+Work the solution into the stain needing a white microfiber cloth—better than a rag since it won’t stain or leave lint behind—and a little elbow work to get it out of the fibres.
+Once the stain has been completely removed, hang the clean shag rug in a you well-ventilated location to dry completely.

 Shake It Out